sb1981/DependencyGraphGenerator/README.md

 * Graphviz

 ## Bugs
-It could be possible, that the plugin-dlls are not put in the right directories, so you have to do this manually.
+- It could be possible, that the plugin-dlls are not put in the right directories, so you have to do this manually.
+- To create the Setup-Project, you may need to install 'Microsoft Visual Studio 2015 Installer Projects' https://visualstudiogallery.msdn.microsoft.com/f1cc3f3e-c300-40a7-8797-c509fb8933b9